vippsas/vipps-qr-api/vipps-qr-api.md

 #### Creation of One-Time Payment QR code

-Now that you have the `url` from the Vipps eCom API you can create a QR code using the following endpoint:
+Now that you have the `url` from the eCom API you can create a QR code using the following endpoint:

 [`POST:qr​/v1/`](https://developer.vippsmobilepay.com/api/qr#operation/generateOtpQr)